 - It is slippery.
 I have almost slipped on the floor going from the shower to the closet, so you will need rugs with non-slip pads.

 HOW TO REMOVE YOUR OLD CARPET AND PAINT YOUR CONCRETE FLOOR

 Here are the steps we followed:

-- I used a large scraper that I bought at Home Depot to scrape up the glue from the pad while my husband used a crow bar to pull up the tack strips.
-I used a degreasing cleaner that I sprayed on the glue.
-I bought acid, but didn’t use it.
-I was able to do a pretty descent job with the degreaser.
-I sprayed and scraped and sprayed and scraped.
+After we got rid of the carpet, we had to clean off the glue that was used under the pad.
+I used a large scraper that I bought at Home Depot to scrape up the glue, and then I used a degreasing cleaner that I sprayed on the glue.
+I bought acid, but didn’t use it because I was able to do a pretty descent job with the degreaser – spraying and scraping and spraying and scraping several times.
 Toward the end, of course, I figured out that I could scrape harder by using my foot to put pressure on the scraper.

-- We used epoxy to fill in the holes left by the tack strips.
+We used epoxy to fill in the holes left by the tack strips.
 I decided to use epoxy instead of Quick Crete because you do not have to sand exopy and you can paint the surface sooner.
 We used two Rustoleum epoxy kits I got from Home Depot.
-You have to work quickly and this was my first epoxy job, so my husband and I worked together.
+With epoxy you have to work quickly and this was my first epoxy job, so my husband and I worked together.
 We mixed up the expoxy on a piece of cardboard and we each had a putty knife that we used to fill and level the holes.
-We did this at night and let it dry through the night.
+We did this after the kids were in bed and let it dry through the night.

 This whole project had us locked out of our bedroom for two weeks.
 I had no idea and wasn’t planning on this process taking so long.
 There is a lot of dry time in between your steps and once you have put all that work into something, you certainly don’t want to ruin it.
 While it didn’t all turn out like I thought it would, I would do it again.
 I’m still in the process of decorating, but anything is better than dirty beige carpet, right?